erlef/oidcc/README.md

                                            <<"https://accounts.google.com/.well-known/openid-configuration">>,
                                            <<"https://my.domain/return">>),
 ```
-### Using the Callbacks and Cowboy handler
+### Login Users: Using the Callbacks and Cowboy handler
 Oidcc implements a cowboy handler for redirecting a user agent (browser) to an OpenId Connect provider and to handle its response automatically.
 The handler calls a callback, once finished.

-The cowboy handler implements the steps described in the chapter "Login Users manually".
+The cowboy handler implements the steps described in the chapter "Login Users: by hand".

 An example using the callbacks is in the examples/basic_client directory.